-He didn't serve in the same way however, and was in the calvary while John was in the infantry.
+He didn't serve in the same way however, and was in the cavalry while John was in the infantry.

 And he had a surviving widow who eventually applied for his war pension many years after he died.